 A small design studio in Stockholm

 Jonas Wagell is a Swedish architect and designer born in 1973.
-Wagell’s studio JWDA was founded in 2008 and is based in the Hornstull area in Stockholm, but his recent collaborations reach as far as China, Taiwan and North America.
-The studio’s work is known for simplistic playfulness and clever compact living.
+Wagell’s studio JWDA was founded in 2008 and is based in Stockholm, while recent clients and projects span from Scandinavia to China, Taiwan, Italy and North America.

-Today the studio’s architecture work is mostly known for the prefab house concept Mini House which early was recognized by Wallpaper* Magazine which named him one of The world’s 50 hottest young architects in 2008.
+The studio’s architecture work is perhaps mostly known for the prefab house concept Mini House which was early recognized by Wallpaper* Magazine which named Wagell one of the world’s 50 hottest young architects in 2008.